chickenribtianhy/QTraj/README.md

-This repository is a temporary workspace to demonstrate the work completed for CSCI 775.
+This repository is a temporary workspace only for demonstrating the workload completed for CSCI 775.

 The general usage is